-The TN Visa is “single intent,” which means that a TN Visa holder who enters the US must declare that they intend to leave before the visa expires.
-Other persons who hold a “dual intent” visa (such as an H-1B Visa or L-1 Visa) are allowed to seek permanent residence even if this was not the intention they originally declared upon entry.
+The TN Visa is “single intent,” which means that a TN Visa holder who enters the US must declare that they intend to leave before the visa expires, “nonimmigrant intent.”
+Other persons who hold a “dual intent” visa (such as an H-1B Visa or L-1 Visa) are allowed to seek permanent residence, “immigrant intent”, even if this was not the intention they originally declared upon entry.
 TN Visa holders can also seek permanent residency (green card) either through employment or family.
 The process is exactly the same as going from an H1B visa to a green card.
 The big difference is understanding intent and how intent can change from “nonimmigrant” to “immigrant” allowing a TN Visa holder to obtain a green card.

 TN Visa to Green Card & Timing

-If you are on a TN Visa and plan on adjusting status to a green card, there are timing considerations that must be considered.
+If you are on a TN Visa and plan on adjusting your status to a green card, there are timing considerations that must be considered.
 If not done correctly, an improperly handled green card application can raise immigrant intent issues that could prevent you from renewing or extending your TN Visa.
-However, if timed properly, you will be able to continue to work in the US on a TN Visa while your green card processes.
+However, when handled properly, you will be able to continue to work in the US on a TN Visa while your green card is processed.